Skip to main content

 Python

-SELF_CRITIQUE_PROMPT = """
+SELF_CRITIQUE = """

-After completing the task, critique your own work:
+After completing the task, critique your work:

 1. Did you fully address the question?